The Unhealthiest Cereals on the Planet

 When you're grocery shopping, we recommend looking for a cereal with at least 3 grams of fiber and no more than 10 grams of sugar per 1 cup serving.
-The fiber will help slow your body’s digestion of the sugars, which can limit energy-draining spikes (along with subsequent crashes) in blood sugar that cause you to feel always hungry.
-And always skim the ingredient list; A whole grain should be listed as the first ingredient—not sugar—and ensure there are no artificial colors or flavors, preservatives, or partially hydrogenated oils.
-Or make your own fat-melting breakfast, using one of the recipes in Zero Belly Breakfasts.
+The fiber will help slow your body’s digestion of the sugars, which can limit energy-draining spikes (along with subsequent crashes) in blood sugar that cause you to always feel hungry.
+Make sure you always skim the ingredient list, too: a whole grain should be listed as the first ingredient—not sugar—and ensure there are no artificial colors or flavors, preservatives, or partially hydrogenated oils.
+Or you can make your own fat-melting breakfast using one of the recipes in Zero Belly Breakfasts.

 Kellogg's Smart Start Original Antioxidants

 Kellogg's Cracklin' Oat Bran

-Yes, it has “oats” and “bran,” but Cracklin’ Oat Bran also comes with nearly 20 grams of sugar if you eat a full cup, as well as a massive glut of palm and soybean oil that loads this box with inflammatory Omega-6s and saturated fats.
+Yes, it has "oats" and "bran," but Cracklin' Oat Bran also comes with nearly 20 grams of sugar if you eat a full cup, as well as a massive glut of palm and soybean oil that loads this box with inflammatory Omega-6s and saturated fats.

 Malt-O-Meal's Chocolate Marshmallow Mateys

 Generic brands, like this cereal from Malt-O-Meal, are cheaper, but that’s because you’re paying for sugar and chemicals—not healthy whole grains.